-Anmol Chemicals is a several decades old manufacturing company.
-It is the pioneer manufacturers of Potassium Bitartrate, Pharmaceutical Excipients, Fragrance & Flavor chemicals in India.
-It has several associated manufacturing facilities spread across India.
-It has toll manufacturers and representatives in China, UAE, Europe Canada & USA.
-All the Information on Physics, Chemistry, Applications, Uses and Technology of Manufacture is in these pages.
+Anmol Chemicals is the pioneer manufacturers of Potassium Bitartrate, Pharmaceutical Excipients Fragrance & Flavor chemicals in India.
+We offer Halal and Kosher Potassium Bitartrate made in an ISO9001:2008, ISO22000:2005 (FSSC22000) and cGMP certified facility.
+Our group has several manufacturing facilities spread across the world, supported by toll manufacturers and representatives in UAE, Europe, Africa, USA, China and has several associated manufacturing facilities spread across India.
+All the Information on Physics, Chemistry, Applications, Uses and Technology on Manufacture of Potassium Bitartrate is in these pages.
 The units have one or more of the certifications like FDA GMP, ISO 9001, ISO 22000, HACCP, REACH, Kosher & Halal

 Potassium Bitartrate Manufacturers